icdar-vtg-tip/icdar-vtg-tip.github.io/_pages/home.md

       This workshop aims to bring together researchers working on 3D computer vision and graphics for eCommerce, with a focus on the three topics:
       (1) 3D shape/scene understanding and generation e.g. semantic segmentation, affordance and motion, multi-view reconstruction;
       (2) Digital human and fashion e.g. virtual try-ons and personalized fashion recommendation;
       (3) Foundation-model-assisted reasoning e.g. shape/scene synthesis from texts, language grounding in 3D models and diffusion-based 3D generative models.
-We successfully hosted the the first 3DV in eCommerce workshop at ICCV 2023</a> which was very well-received and inspiring to the audience.
+We successfully hosted the <a href="/iccv2023/">the first 3DV in eCommerce workshop at ICCV 2023</a> which was very well-received and inspiring to the audience.
 In this second workshop, we are inviting a fully new line of speakers including 3 keynote presentations from academia and 3 talks from industry experts.
      <!--This workshop aims to bring together researchers working on generative models of 3D shapes and scenes with researchers and practitioners who use these generative models in a variety of research areas.
 For our purposes, we define "generative model" to include methods that synthesize geometry unconditionally as well as from sensory inputs (e.g. images), language, or other high-level specifications.
 Vision tasks that can benefit from such models include scene classification and segmentation, 3D reconstruction, human activity recognition, robotic visual navigation, question answering, and more.-->
     </p>
   </div>